- Share this article on Facebook

-Finally, some names may be revealed in a path-breaking copyright infringement case against thousands of accused movie pirates.
+Finally, some names may be forthcoming in a path-breaking copyright infringement case against thousands of accused pirates.

 Tens of thousands of alleged pirates have been targeted in the Far Cry case and others.
 For the most part, these cases have been stuck at the initial discovery stage.
 The plaintiffs have subpoenaed ISPs to identify the customers associated with IP addresses that have been flagged for copyright abuse.
 In some instances, ISPs have put up a fight, telling the plaintiffs that their requests are too extreme or onerous.